tudorioan1/dwm-tudor/README.md

 The `.xinitrc` disables screen blanking/DPMS (prevents NVIDIA GPU issues on wake), launches Polybar, and starts dwm.
 For changing display resolution or refresh rate, use xrandr.
 ---
+## !
+For changing the GTK theming, icon themes, cursor themes and font, launch nwg-look from the terminal (not as root)
 ## ⌨️ Keybindings

 Press <kbd>SUPER</kbd> + <kbd>/</kbd> inside dwm for an **interactive keybind viewer** (via rofi).